Non Local Applicants

 2. Application Acknowledgement

-An acknowledge email will be sent to applicants on or before March 15, 2013 (Fri).
-The University will inform applicants of their application status including interview arrangements and admission offer by email/ phone/ SMS and through the Applicant Enquiry System.
+Applicants will receive an email acknowledgement upon application submission.
+The University will inform applicants of their application status including interview arrangements and admission offer by email/ phone/ SMS/ Applicant Enquiry System.

 3. Application Screening